mlogan914/mlogan914.github.io/_pages/about.md

 ## About Me

-I’m **Melanie Logan** — a data platform engineer building systems for clinical research that reflect not just what’s required, but what’s *possible*.

-I began my career in **statistical programming for clinical trials**, working with compliance-heavy datasets.
-Over time, I saw the same pattern: teams working *around* their systems instead of with them — manually, repeatedly, and often invisibly.

-Now, I focus on **modernizing regulated data ecosystems** by combining:
+I’m **Melanie Logan** — a Data Platform Engineer and former Statistical Programmer with deep experience modernizing how regulated, complex data is defined, transformed, and delivered.

+I help organizations apply modern engineering practices to highly regulated data environments.
+My work spans industries where compliance, traceability, and reproducibility are non-negotiable — including pharmaceuticals, biotechnology, and medical devices.
+I help organizations move from manual, siloed processes to metadata-driven, reusable workflows with compliance and quality built in from the start.

+Over the years, I’ve developed a reputation for:
-- **Deep domain expertise** in clinical research standards
+- **Deep domain understanding** of regulated data and governance requirements.
-- **Platform engineering principles** like modular architecture, CI/CD, and self-service patterns
-- **Metadata-driven automation** that adapts instead of breaking

-One of my core projects, **Blueprint-as-a-Service (BaaS)**, turns CDISC ODM-XML metadata into working SDTM pipelines using Python, dbt, Jinja, and SQL — treating **metadata as infrastructure**, not just documentation.
-The goal isn’t speed for speed’s sake, but to design pipelines that are **resilient, transparent, and able to evolve**.
+- **Modern engineering mindset** that brings proven patterns from platform engineering, data engineering, and DevOps into high-stakes environments.
+- **System design expertise** for building scalable, adaptable, and compliance-ready infrastructure.
+- **End-to-end perspective** that ensures every stage of the data lifecycle — from raw input to standardized outputs — is efficient, transparent, and reliable.

+I’m passionate about applying modern engineering principles in contexts where quality and governance can’t be compromised, and about creating workflows that are both technically robust and operationally sustainable.

 ---

 ### ⧉ What You’ll Find Here
-- **Project updates** on BaaS and other metadata-driven frameworks.
+- **Project updates** on blueprint-style and other metadata-driven frameworks.
 - **Industry perspectives** on bridging legacy workflows with modern engineering.
 - **Practical insights** for designing high-stakes pipelines that meet compliance while staying adaptable.